DiopBabacarEdu/iot-course/README.md

 1. *Installations & Softwares* - this folder contains driver software for all Waziup related hardware.

 		For the NanoLora and Wazidev v1.2 boards to work properly on windows, simply download and install "CH341SER.EXE".

 2. *examples* - this folder contains code examples for various prototyping use cases with Waziup.

 		To have all Waziup code examples showing up inside your Arduino examples list.

 		-First close your Arduino IDE and all related processes.
--Copy "12.Waziup" and paste inside the examples folder at C:\Program Files (x86)\Arduino\examples -Open your Arduino IDE and navigate to Files->Examples->Waziup to find all examples.
+		-Copy "12.Waziup" and paste inside the examples folder at "..\Program Files (x86)\Arduino\examples".
+		-Open your Arduino IDE and navigate to "Files->Examples->Waziup" to find all examples.

-*NOTE*: Your file path may not be same as the one specified...just find the "Arduino" folder inside your "Program Files (x86)" and locate the "examples" folder.
+	*NOTE*: The file path above is dependent your primary drive letter..just find the "Arduino" folder inside your.
+	"Program Files (x86)" on you primary drive and locate the "examples" folder.

-3. *libraries* - this folder contains libraries needed to enable code examples to work properply with sensors and related hardware
+3. *libraries* - this folder contains libraries needed to enable code examples to work properply with sensors and related hardware.

 		-First close your Arduino IDE and all related processes.
--Copy all the content of the libraries folder -Navigate to C:\Users\McBishop\Documents\Arduino\libraries and paste -Open your Arduino IDE and navigate to
+		-Copy all the content of the libraries folder.
+		-Navigate to "..\Documents\Arduino\libraries" and paste.
+		-Open your Arduino IDE and navigate to "Sketch->Inlude Library".